chenchiaho/QuickCurrency/README.md

 # QuickCurrency
 =======================

-I want to begin by saying thank you for reviewing this project.
-It's a great practice and I had a lot of fun building it.

 This App adopted MVVM architecture since it's one of the most modern and popular one, and it comes with various benefits.
 The file structure is more clean, you can easily tell which file might belong to which folder, it separates concerns between layers,